andypike/rectify/readme.md

 You may occasionally want to expose a value within a handler block to the view.
 You do this via the `expose` method within the handler block.
-If you want to use `expose` then you must include the `Rectify::Controller` module in your controller.
+If you want to use `expose` then you must include the `Rectify::ControllerHelpers` module in your controller.
 You pass a hash of the variables you wish to expose to the view and they will then be available.
 If you have set a Presenter for the view then `expose` will try to set an attribute on that presenter.
 If there is no Presenter